tinvo1101/gauntlt/examples/webgoat/vuln-31/README.md

 2) There is a local proxy running on 127.0.0.1:8888 Testing vuln-00 can be done outside of Gauntlt by navigating to the webgoat/vuln-00 directory and running:

 	$ python exploit-vuln-31.py

 3) Create a new directory called CaseStudyVuln31 and clone the gauntlt repo in that directory.
-The path to the script is the following.
+The path to the script is like so.

 	/home/hacker/CaseStudyVuln31/gauntlt/examples/webgoat/vuln-31/exploit-vuln-31.py

 *This Gauntlt test was written by Tin Vo (tinnvo1101@gmail.com) and Uyviet Nguyen (uyviet.nguyen@utexas.edu) on 10 Dec 2015*